soyapo/Fifth-Assignment-Multithreading-Basics/README.md

   - Show the total number of correct and incorrect words.
   - Show the total time taken.
   - Show the average time per word.
 - Timeout duration is not constant.
-You must calculate the timeout dynamically, for example:
-  - Based on the length of the word,
+You must calculate the timeout dynamically, for example: Based on the length of the word.
-  - Or using any logic you choose.

 ---